 You can unlock your credit online or through an app.
 With a credit lock, you may activate or deactivate the lock online or through a mobile app on your smartphone, typically with just a username and password.
 With a credit freeze, you have to go online, mail your request, or call the credit bureau—and use your PIN—to initiate, lift, or remove a freeze.

-You have to pay a monthly fee to lock your credit file with Experian.
+You might have to pay a monthly fee to lock your credit file.
 Credit locks sometimes cost a monthly fee, though not always.
-As of June 2018, Experian charges $4.99 for your first month and $24.99 for each additional month.
+As of July 2019, Experian charges $4.99 for your first month and $24.99 for each additional month.
 This can get expensive fast.
-TransUnion and Equifax, however, offer credit locks for free.
+TransUnion offers a credit lock service along with credit monitoring for $24.95 per month, as well as a free locking service.
+Equifax, however, offer credit locks for free.

 The credit bureaus tend to market credit locks as faster and more user friendly than credit freezes, but in most cases putting a freeze on your credit at all three agencies is the best way to protect yourself.
 Here's why.

 Credit freezes are regulated by state law.
 Credit locks, on the other hand, are governed by a contract between you and the credit bureau.
 Contracts often have terms that aren't favorable to the consumer, like arbitration clauses that prevent you from participating in a lawsuit.
 Also, if a thief fraudulently accesses your credit file while a freeze in place, you'll have better protection against liability under state law.
 Ultimately, state law will provide you with stronger protections than a contract that the credit bureau drafted.
 Also, as of September 2018, federal law regulates credit freezes as well.

 Credit freezes might be less expensive.
-Freezing and lifting a freeze is free, which is obviously cheaper than having to indefinitely pay Experian’s high monthly fee for a credit lock.
+Freezing and lifting a freeze is free, which is obviously cheaper than having to pay a monthly fee for a credit lock.